-Shira Pavis Minton, Ethics Counsel, to Retire from the SEC After 20 Years of Federal Service
+Shira Pavis Minton, Ethics Counsel, to Retire From SEC After 20 Years of Federal Service

 FOR IMMEDIATE RELEASE